 UPDATE, November 2013:

-The lighthouse seen in the film (above, as the home of Flora Robson's character) recently went on sale as part of an estate.
+The lighthouse seen in the film (pictured above, as the home of Flora Robson's character) recently went on sale as part of an estate.
 There are several lighthouses in South Foreland, but this particular one is called the Lower South Foreland Lighthouse.
 More photos and details here on The Steeple Times.

 Avoid any alternate version of the film going under the title Blood Island (an old US VHS release), because it’s been edited down to a much shorter running time.